 - engaged residents in the transformational redevelopment of Friendship Court, including electing seven residents to the thirteen-member Friendship Court Advisory Committee and creating a master plan that ensures no displacement and adds 80 additional affordable housing units, all in the context of a 600-unit mixed-income, mixed-use project.

 - provided housing and asset-building counseling that has touched the lives of more than 650 families by creating first-time homebuyers, saving families from foreclosure, and helping people build savings for stronger financial futures.

-- expanded our management of high-quality affordable housing to 260 units, a 28% increase in our portfolio.
+- expanded our management of high-quality affordable housing to 356 units, a more than 75% increase in our portfolio.

 2015 Annual Report